Premiership of Keir Starmer: Foreign affairs

 The first foreign meeting that Starmer attended as prime minister was the 2024 NATO summit.
 On the flight to the summit, he laid out a "cast iron" commitment to increase defence spending to 2.5 per cent of GDP, following a "root and branch" review of the UK's defences.
 In July 2024 Starmer and Joe Biden discussed their shared commitment to the Special Relationship and mutual support of Ukraine.
 Biden also congratulated Starmer on "a hell of a victory".

-At the 2024 NATO summit, Starmer signaled that Ukraine could use Britain's Storm Shadow missile donations to strike military targets inside Russia.
-In a meeting with Zelensky, Starmer called for an "irreversible" membership strategy for Ukraine to join NATO.
-In July 2024, Starmer told Israeli Prime Minister Benjamin Netanyahu that the UK would continue its "vital cooperation to deter malign threats" with Israel.

-In May 2025, the UK and India agreed a trade deal to make it cheaper and easier to buy and sell goods and services to one another.
-Starmer described this as the UK's best trade deal since Brexit.
+Shortly after taking office in July 2024, Starmer assured Benjamin Netanyahu that the UK remained committed to its "vital cooperation" with Israel to "deter malign threats".